A 10 week progressive program to get you safely running 5km with strength & confidence

 Taking all of this into consideration “Couch to 5K the Complete Physio Way” has been written as a guide for inexperienced runners to give you the best chance of running your first 5km with strength, confidence, and injury-free.

-Where this program differentiates itself from the multitude of couch to 5km programs is with the inclusion of strength training, an important but often overlooked aspect of any run training program
+Where the Complete Physio couch to 5km running programme differs from the multitude of couch to 5km programmes available, is with the inclusion of strength training, an important but often overlooked aspect of any run training programme.

-The basic structure of the program, running progressions and strength exercises to be completed are outlined below.
+The basic structure of the programme, running progressions and strength exercises to be completed are outlined below.

 For the running aspect of the program, you will need the following: